gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Let's Start Building: SConscript

 We need to register our `SimObject` with gem5 for it to be built into the gem5 executable.
-At build time, `scons` (gem5's build system) will look through the gem5 directory searching for files `SConscript`. `SConscript` files include instructions on what needs to be built.
+At build time, `scons` (gem5's build system) will look through the gem5 directory searching for files named `SConscript`. `SConscript` files include instructions on what needs to be built.
 We will simply create a file called `SConscript` (inside our `SimObject` directory) by running the following command in the base **gem5** directory.

 ```sh
 touch src/bootcamp/hello-sim-object/SConscript